dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-null and undefined values from your form state are coerced to empty strings when provided to inputs. defaultValue is then a useful feature.
+null and undefined values from your form state are coerced to empty strings when provided to inputs (and when generating a model on submit). defaultValue is then a useful feature.

 ```jsx
 <HiddenInput formField='id' defaultValue='0' intConvert/>